-Since I teach the Basics of Financial Accounting, what really stood out to me was how everything in accounting is based on the fundamentals, both for school and on the CPA Exam.
+Since I taught the Basics of Financial Accounting, what really stood out to me was how everything in accounting is based on the fundamentals, both for school and on the CPA Exam.
 Every concept builds upon the one before it, so if students don’t get a good foundation from the beginning, they won’t excel at the more advanced topics.
 This is true for both the classroom and the exam.
 For example, when you’re working through problems in your advanced classes, you may need to go back to the fundamentals such as debits and credits or a lot of questions that I answered I used T-accounts.

 What do you think are some of the stark differences between students’ experience in the classroom and their experience in taking the CPA Exam?

 In real life and in the classroom, students can easily look up terms and formulas that they’re unfamiliar with or can’t quite recall.
 But on the exam, they need to know the formulas and know how to get information from those formulas under time constraints and without the help of the internet.

 At the end of the day, what do you want students to learn from your experience in preparing/taking and passing the CPA Exam?

 Anyone can do it!
 I worked full time and was a primary caregiver when I was studying for the CPA Exam.
 It’s entirely within your grasp if you want it.
 As Roger Philipp, CPA says, “You don’t have to be a genius to pass the exam.”
 What you need is to get a good review program like UWorld Roger CPA Review and study, study, study!
 Repetition is key.